Loway/OpenQueueMetricsAddOns/ansible-fusionpbx/README.md

 -------------------

-You have a FusionPBX system with multiple tenants, and you want to set up and manage them on multiple QueueMetrics Live instances, one for each of the tenats you define.
+You have a FusionPBX system with multiple tenants, and you want to set up and manage them on multiple QueueMetrics Live instances, one for each of the tenants you define (so you may have some tenants using QM, and some that don't use it).

 This Ansible task does the following: